You are never too old to learn, and cardmaking classes, or any class for that matter, can improve your skills ten fold.

 It doesn't matter if you don't have the same stuff I have used, (One pink paper can substitute any pink paper I may use...)

-But obviously if you want to learn about particular products then you are going to need some of those products to join in with the class.
+But obviously if you want to learn about particular products then you are going to need some of those products to join in

 Another way to learn is at the ever busy and informative craft fairs, there you will find people who demonstrate their skills during the show, but some also do evening classes that you could join.